arcanemachine/osx-kvm-helpers/usb-passthrough/README.md

 This section made possible by [this repo](https://github.com/sickcodes/Docker-OSX#usbfluxd-iphone-usb---network-style-passthrough-osx-kvm-docker-osx).

-These scripts are used to easily enable USB-over-network passthrough for my macOS VM instances.
+These scripts are used to easily enable USB-over-network passthrough for a macOS VM instance.

 Instructions: Run the start scripts in order: `start-host-1-docker-over-usb`, `start-host-2-docker-over-usb`, `start-host-3-docker-over-usb`.
 Let them run (if they want to) until you are finished with the VM.

 In the macOS VM, run the script `start-client-1-docker-over-usb`.
 The dependencies (listed in the script) should be installed before running the script.

-To get this working, I always need to run these scripts *before* starting the VM.
-Sometimes, it doesn't work the first time and a VM restart is required.
+~~To get this working, I always need to run these scripts *before* starting the VM.
+Sometimes, it doesn't work the first time and a VM restart is required.~~ (I no longer have this issue.)

 Good luck!